nebari-dev/nebari/qhub_ops/template/{{ cookiecutter.project_name }}/docs/installation.md

 {% elif cookiecutter.provider == 'gcp' %}

 Google Cloud deployment has the simplest setup since it will only require one environment variable.

- - `GOOGLE_APPLICATION_CREDENTIALS`
+ - `GOOGLE_CREDENTIALS`

-`GOOGLE_APPLICATION_CREDENTIALS` must the path to a `json` credentials file with sufficient permissions to create all resources on the cluster.
+`GOOGLE_CREDENTIALS` must be the contents of the `json` credentials file with sufficient permissions to create all resources on the cluster.
 Detailed instructions on [creating service accounts can be found here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

-If using the github actions CI the google cloud provisioner requires that the credentials be base 64 encoded.
-Thus we provide a different environment variable.

- - `GCP_B64_SERVICE_ACCOUNT`
- - `PROJECT_ID`

 {% endif %}

 ## Bootstrapping